Skip to contents

 #> [1,] 14

-• for very large matricies, see the:
+• for very large matricies, consider:

 3 sample example